 Our allied health professional degrees require students to complete placements in the authentic workplace environment.
 The placements are designed to enable students to reach the expected professional competencies through experiencing the real world of work across varied settings.

-Students are supervised by staff from sites in the public and private health sector, education and other private and non-government organisations.
+Students are supervised by staff from sites in the public and private health sector, education, disability and other private and non-government organisations.

 Students undertake placements in the following disciplines:

 For professionals interested in offering placements, please contact the relevant work integrated learning discipline contact.

 As an educator, you will experience the personal reward of contributing to the growth and development of your future colleagues and thus growing your profession.
 In return, students bring to placement their enthusiasm, zest for learning and the latest research findings to inform their and your clinical reasoning.

 You'll have access to education and workshops, and the University of Sydney library.
 We also invite some individual placement educators to apply for an honorary clinical title in recongition of their significant contributions.